kdiff3/gardencontroller/README.md

 ## Functionality

 Gardencontroller is a framework for controlling up to four pumps that can water your soil, turf, flowers, vegetables (you name it).
-It is optimized for beeing battery powered, which is fixed requirement if it solar powered.
+It is optimized for being battery powered, which is a fixed requirement for solar powered solutions.
 Gardencontroller can also get water from a not active source (e.g., pond, gutter drainage).
 It features several backends for monitoring (console, mail, MQTT).

 ## Dependencies